Trump And Biden Had A Real Debate, And 4 Other Takeaways

 With less than two weeks before Election Day, Trump's effort to change the focus of the campaign may not connect and could have been confusing to voters because his charges were less than clear.
 Also many voters are focused on the economy and health care, not on unsupported allegations of corruption.

 Biden did use the exchange to bring up a New York Times report that revealed Trump himself had a Chinese bank account, which raised questions about Trump's own tax payments to China and refusal to release his U.S. tax returns.
-The president said he believe he closed the China account and claimed again he will release his returns once an IRS audit is completed.
+The president said he believed he closed the China account and claimed again he will release his returns once an IRS audit is completed.
 The IRS is on record that the audit does not prevent Trump from releasing his returns now.

 5. The debate may not matter